functional-architecture/functional-architecture.github.com/_events/funarch-2023/cfp.md

 ## Background

-Functional Software Architecture" refers to methods of construction and structure of large and long-lived software projects that are implemented in functional languages and released to real users, typically in industry.
+"Functional Software Architecture" refers to methods of construction and structure of large and long-lived software projects that are implemented in functional languages and released to real users, typically in industry.
 The goals for the workshop are: